exuvia/CIBC_Developer_Tasks/README.md

 Use any language you like for this one.

 ### Solution for Bonus Task 1
-This taks is done in Python.
+This task was done in Python.
 It uses Networkx to define a directional graph to find the dependencies.
+The code is in Bonus1.py.

 ## Bonus Task 2